 Presentations with several megabyte size are not necessary.
 The resolution of a data projector equals roughly 96 dpi, modern ones have 150 dpi.
 Consequently, you do not need the large graphs your camera provides you.
 Power Point offers you a simple tool to downsize your presentation.
 Double click any pixel graph in your presentation.
 You will find an option called “compress pictures”.
 Under options, you tick 150 dpi and make sure you compress all pictures.
 Save your file under a new name, because you need the original if you want to print your presentation or if you want to convert it to a PDF file.

 Many technical presentations are too long.
 However, this is not necessary!
 Each slide (including the title and the acknowledgements) needs 1.5 to 2.5 minutes of your presentation.
 Consequently, if you have a 15 minute presentation your presentation must be 6 — 10 slides long (if you are well organized that could go up to 15)!
-Because we will have three sessions, our chairpersons will cut you off after your time is finished!
+Because we will have up to four parallel sessions, our chairpersons will cut you off after your time is finished!

 - Power point offers you the possibility that slides will change after a given period.
 Do not use it for a technical presentation!